JuliaNLSolvers/Optim.jl/docs/src/algo/nelder_mead.md

 If a specific simplex is wanted, it is possible to construct the ``(n+1)``-vector of ``n``-dimensional vectors, and pass it to the solver using a new type definition and a new method for the function `simplexer`.

-For example, we can a simplex with three vertices that have elements that are simply standard uniform draws.
+For example, we can construct a simplex where the elements of the vertices are standard uniform draws

 ```julia
 Optim.simplexer(S::MySimplexer, initial_x) = [rand(length(initial_x)) for i = 1:length(initial_x)+1]